 Advent Market at Gartenpalais Liechtenstein

-Though the offerings are limited, the market seems to somehow hit the highlights with spiral potatoes, chimney cakes, kaiserschmarrn, and flammkuchen (flatbread).
+Though the offerings and hours are limited, the market seems to somehow hit the highlights with spiral potatoes, chimney cakes, kaiserschmarrn, and flammkuchen (flatbread).
 Our favorite stand offered a wine tasting flight—we opted for mulled rose wine, hot passionfruit punch, and eierpunsch (similar to warm eggnog).
 I think we were the only non-Austrians there, but the vendors couldn’t have been nicer.

 While the market isn’t worth a trip to visit on its own, don’t miss it if you’re visiting the Garden Palace.
 The building holds one of the world’s premier private art collections with works by Rubens, Raphael, Rembrandt, and other masters.
 Public guided tours are available in German only.

-Dates: November 14 to December 22, 2024
+Dates: November 13 to December 20, 2025

 Christmas Market at Turkenschanzpark